pi-kei/blender-pulsing-particle-emission/README.md

 - **BPM** Beats per minute or pulses per minute.
 First beat frame will be taken from selected particle system from Frame Start.
 - **Beats per Loop** Allows to skip beats in a loop.
 Ignore this if you don't need to skip beats.
 - **Skip Nth Beat** Comma-separated list of beats to skip in a loop.
 Ranges are also accepted.
 Example: `1, 3-4`.
 Leave it empty if you don't need to skip beats.
+- **Hide Skipped Beats** Add but hide skipped beats.
+Useful if you need a little manual tweaks for some beat variations.
 - **Frame End** No beats after this frame.
 - **Change Seed** Sets seed to a different value for every created particle system.
 - **Custom Property Name** Name of the custom property of particle settings to be controlled by f-curve below.
 Property have to be created before.
 Leave it empty if you don't need custom property.